qiyu2016/Network_Retrivel_Tool/README.md

 Degree_distribution.py   --->  analyze the degree distribution of nodes of the Network (power-law distribution)

+Num_Steps.py   --->  Given a node, analyze the number of nodes at different path distances from the specified node. (the shortest path)

 nodespathlenthsum02.xlsx   --->  The statistical results of nodes according to the shortest path